joewlos/activitypubdantic/README.md

 [ActivityPub](https://www.w3.org/TR/activitypub/) is a protocol for decentralized social networking.
 It defines client-to-server and server-to-server interactions and relies on [ActivityStreams](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-orderedcollection) for its vocabulary.
 Many of the protocol's definitions are purposefully unrestrictive, giving developers the freedom to implement only the features relevant to their products or to adjust to meet their particular requirements.

-However, that flexibility presents challenges for assessing data validity and simplifying developers' code. **ActivityPubdantic** helps solve those challenges by using ActivityPub's "type" field to identify proper checks for other fields and standardize their structures.
+However, that flexibility presents challenges for assessing data validity and simplifying developers' code. **ActivityPubdantic** helps developers overcome those challenges by using ActivityPub's "type" field to identify proper checks for other fields and standardize their structures.
 [Examples](#examples) are available in the sections below.

 [Mastodon](https://docs.joinmastodon.org/spec/activitypub/) supports ActivityPub, and Meta's [Threads](https://apps.apple.com/us/app/threads-an-instagram-app/id6446901002) app plans to conform to the protocol sometime in the [near future](https://techcrunch.com/2023/07/05/adam-mosseri-says-metas-threads-app-wont-have-activitypub-support-at-launch/). **ActivityPubdantic** includes a test suite, which uses examples from ActivityPub, ActivityStreams, and Mastodon to test its parsing and validation.
 As Threads and other platforms implement ActivityPub, those tests (and more broadly, this package) will be updated to stay current.